Credit Report Basics

 • Public records: bankruptcies, court rulings, registered items

-• Inquiries: including lenders you’ve recently sought credit
+• Inquiries: including lenders you've recently sought credit from and your employers

 By law, your credit report does not include certain personal facts such as race, religion, health status and political affiliation.

 Who can view your Credit Report?With your consent, your credit report can be viewed by lenders, car dealers, realtors and landlords, insurance providers, certain government agencies, employers and, of course, you.

 As a responsible lender, American Express reviews credit reports of our customers on a regular basis.
 The information reflected on credit reports is taken into consideration to manage your account.

 How do you establish a Credit Rating?You begin to establish a credit rating as soon as you open an account with a utility company, telephone service provider, or apply for your first loan or credit card.
 From that point on, the way you manage your accounts will have a positive or negative impact on your credit rating.

 A good credit rating is necessary in order to apply for credit in the future.
 For example, lenders will evaluate your credit report prior to approving your request for car loans, mortgages, lines of credit and credit cards.
 In addition, a strong credit performance can be viewed positively by your employer and landlords because it demonstrates your ability to manage your responsibilities and pay on time.